Massachusetts Appellate Attorneys Representing Clients in Domestic Relations Appeals

 Although we frequently practice on the South Shore of Massachusetts, we handle appeals from every county in Massachusetts, from Springfield to Cape Cod.
 We frequently perform telephone consultations for clients whose homes are located a significant distance from our office.

 The consultation process for appeals cases generally includes several steps.
 First, the client schedules an initial 1-hour paid consultation at a cost of $415.
-If the client retains Lynch & Owens for his or her appeal following the 1-hour consultation, the $415 fee will be credited back to the client, resulting in a free hour of service.
+If the client retains Lynch & Owens for his or her appeal following the 1-hour consultation, the $415 fee will be credited back to the client.
 For clients seeking to file an appeal (i.e. the Appellant), the next step is the attorney’s 6-hour review of appellate record, which requires a retainer payment of $3,500.
 (The 6-hour review is not required for Appellees who are defending against an appeal.)

 Following the 6-hour case review, the attorney prepares a brief memorandum and meets with the Appellant client (in person or by telephone) to discuss the merits of the appeal.
 If the attorney or client feel that chances of success on appeal are too low to pursue, the case may not proceed past this point.